What makes a contract valid?

 1. The offer (terms of the offer)

+One party must make an offer to another.
 This is a description of terms that the offering party makes to the other and is legally obliged to carry out.
-A formal job offer is a perfect example.

 2. Acceptance of an offer

-To make a contract valid, any offer that’s been made needs to be accepted by the other party.
+Next, a valid contract requires any offer that’s been made to be accepted by the other party.
+This is a widely recognized part of the contract process.

 3. The capacity of the parties involved

 For a contract to be valid, everyone who enters the contract needs to comprehend and understand the full agreement and all the obligations associated with the contract.
 They must not be coerced into signing the contract or be a victim of undue influence.

 A minor cannot usually enter into a contract (although there are some exceptions).

 4. Some form of consideration

+Consideration means the exchange of something of value and is another necessary element that makes a contract valid and enforceable.
 This cannot include anything that breaks the law, so a contract would not be valid if it related to the sale of anything illegal.
-This applies to both personal and business agreements.

 5. All parties intend to enter the agreement